-Last (print) First (print) Middle Initial (print) Banner Student ID#: Phone #: Address: SUNY Email: Altern ate Email: Semester Entered into the Nursing Pro gram: Fall Spring 20 Semester Requesting Leave of Absence e: Fall Spring 20 Current nursing courses: PLEASE NOTE: Students receiving finance from any current classes.
-It is the students A Leave of Absence does NOT withdraw Student Signature cial aid MUST contact lent's responsibility to w you from your curre the Office of Fi nancial Aid be draw from any fore with PLEASE NOTE: Students receiving finance from any current classes.
-It is the students A Leave of Absence does NOT withdraw student Signature cial aid MUST contact lent's responsibility to w you from your curre the Office of Fi formally with nancial Aid be draw from any fore with PLEASE NOTE: Students receiving finance from any current classes.
-It is the students A Leave of Absence does NOT withdra cial aid MUST contact lent's responsibility to w you from your curre the Office of Fi formally with nancial Aid be draw from any fore with PLEASE NOTE: Students receiving finance from any current classes.
-It is the students A Leave of Absence does NOT withdraw student Signature cial aid MUST contact lent's responsibility to w you from your curre the Office of Fi formally with ent classes. nancial Aid be draw from any fore with PLEASE NOTE: Students receiving finance from any current classes.
-It is the students A Leave of Absence does NOT withdraw student Signature cial aid MUST contact lent's responsibility to w you from your curre the Office of Fi formally with ent classes. nancial Aid be draw from any fore with LEASE NOTE: Students receiving finance from any current classes.
-It is the student A Leave of Absence does NOT withdraw tudent Signature cial aid MUST contact lent's responsibility to w you from your curre the Office of Find formally with the classes.
-Date Not A nancial Aid be draw from any fore with
+Last (print) F First (print) Ν Viddle Initial (print) Banner Student ID#: Phone # #: Address: SUNY E mail: Alterna te Email: Semester Entered into the Nursing Program: Fall Spring 20 Semester Requesting Leave of Absence: Fall Spring 20 Current nursing courses: - PLEASE NOTE: Students receiving financial aid from any current classes.
+It is the student's A Leave of Absence does NOT withdraw you responsibility to f I from your currer formally withd nt classes. raw from any currer from any current classes.
+It is the student's responsibility to f I from your currer formally withd raw from any currer from any current classes.
+It is the student's A Leave of Absence does NOT withdraw you responsibility to f I from your currer formally withd nt classes. raw from any currer from any current classes.
+It is the student's A Leave of Absence does NOT withdraw you Student Signature responsibility to f I from your currer formally withd nt classes. ate raw from any currer from any current classes.
+It is the student's A Leave of Absence does NOT withdraw you Student Signature To be completed by the HSD Chair Leave of Absence Status: Term of Leave of Absence: responsibility to f I from your currer formally withd nt classes. ate raw from any currer from any current classes.
+It is the student's A Leave of Absence does NOT withdraw you Student Signature To be completed by the HSD Chair Leave of Absence Status: responsibility to f I from your currer Da formally withd nt classes. ate Not Ap raw from any currer from any current classes.
+It is the student's A Leave of Absence does NOT withdraw you Student Signature To be completed by the HSD Chair Leave of Absence Status: Term of Leave of Absence: responsibility to f I from your currer Da Da Approved Fall formally withd nt classes. ate Not Ap raw from any currer from any current classes.
+It is the student's A Leave of Absence does NOT withdraw you Student Signature To be completed by the HSD Chair Leave of Absence Status: Term of Leave of Absence: Expiration of Leave of Absence responsibility to f formally withd nt classes. ate Not Ap Spring ate raw from any currer from any current classes.
+It is the student's A Leave of Absence does NOT withdraw you Student Signature To be completed by the HSD Chair Leave of Absence Status: Term of Leave of Absence: Expiration of Leave of Absence HSD Chair Signature responsibility to f i from your currer Da Approved Fall Da Da formally withd nt classes. ateNot Ap Spring ate raw from any currer

+Health Science Division: Request to Return from Leave of Absence Form

+Last (print) First (print) Middle Initial (print) Banner Student ID#: Phone #: Address: SUNY Email: Alternate Email : Semester Entered into the Nursing Program: : FallSpring 20 Semester Entered into the Nursing Program: Semester Requesting to Return from Leave of Absence:

+Student Signature Date ------------------- ------

+To be completed by the HSD Chair

+Return from Leave of Absence Status: Approved Not Approved

+Return Semester: Fall Spring 20

+Permission Granted to register for (nursing

+course[s]):

+HSD Chair Signature

+Date

+cc: Office of Registration and Records at: registrar@sunyacc.edu; Student Success Advisor; Nursing Database Support; HPOG Grant staff; AHI Grant staff; Student Nursing File

 Revised.
-12/18; 8/2020, 5/2021

-Approved 1/25/19

-Health Science Division: Request to Return from Leave of Absence Form tudent Name: Last (print) First (print) Middle Initial (print) Banner Student ID#: Phone #: Address: SUNY Emai il: Altornato Emaile Semester Entered into the Nursing Pr ogram: FallS pring 20 Semester Requesting to Return from Absence: Leave of FallS pring 20 What nursing course(s) are you reque register for? tudent Signature Date o be completed by the HSD Chair Return from Leave of Absence Status - ' Not Approved Return Semester: pring 20 Permission Granted to register for (nu course[s]): ursing cc: Office of Registration and Records at: registrar@sunyacc.edu; Student Success Advisor; Nursing Database Support; HPOG Grant staff; AHI Grant staff; Student Nursing File

-Revised.
-12/18; 8/2020 Approved 1/25/19 Revised 5/2021

-Appeal for Readmission to the Nursing Program After Failure of NUR 100 Policy
+12/18; 8/2020 Approved 1/25/19 Revised 5/2021 Appeal for Readmission to the Nursing Program After Failure of NUR 100 Policy